gimhanul/KIWE-server/README.md

-# KIWE-server
+# Hello
-KIWE is club in Busan Software Meister Highschool
+KIWE is club in Busan Software Meister Highschool 🥝🥝 WE are mading a webapp, using Django and Python. ⛏⛏